Dongw1126/Targeted-Adversarial-Example-Generator/README.md

 <code>main.py</code> and **input.jpg** must be in the same path

 Run <code>main.py</code>
-If the run is finished, you can see **output.jpg**
+While main is running, original image, noise, adversarial example are displayed in screen If the run is finished, you can see **output.jpg**

 You can change a target of misclassification by changing target_index value